drets/drets.github.io/src/posts/haskell-exchange-2016.md

 g :: Rate Libor -> Spot SGD -> Date -> Rate SIBOR
 ```

-`g` has more expressive types (in other words you can say more about the function
+`g` has more expressive types.
+In other words, you can say more about the function
-by looking in function type (assuming you know financial domain)).
+by looking in function type assuming you know financial domain.

 • Remove unclear types.

-• No side effects (try to write pure functions as many as possible).
+• No side effects.
+Instead, try to write pure functions as many as possible.

 • Make things simpler by controlling `IO` and new types.